civboot/fngi/notes/fu.md

 - Return, which not only continues executing from the previous function but also updates the working stack pointer and the sector pointer.

-fu32's byte layout is as follows:
+fu32's byte layout is as follows.
+X is unused"

-- I: 16 bit immediate value
-- S: 2 bit size mode
-- J: 3 bit jump mode
-- M: 4 bit memory access mode
-- X: 1 bit unused
-- O: 6 bit operation

 ```
-                      Jump
-  Immediate      Size |   Mem    Op
+                    3Jump
+  16Immediate   2Size   | 4Mem   6Operation
   IIIIIIIIIIIIIIII SS JJJ MMMM X OOOOOO
 ```

 ### Immediate
 The immediate value is a 16 bit value which is part of the instruction.
 It can be interpreted either signed or unsigned depending on the operation.

-Large immediate values can be loaded in a single instruction using the appropriate mem mode.

 ### Size
 The size affects the type of opcode performed.
-It does not affect how memory is accessed.
+For instance ADD8 will add two 8bit numbers, ADD16 will add two 16bit numbers.
+Certain components of operations, like addresses, are unnaffected by size.

 - 0: 8bit
 - 1: 16bit